-Missing the perfect moment for investment into Australia’s future prosperity
+Missing the perfect moment for investment into Australia’s future prosperity03 April 2019

 The Australian Technology Network of Universities (ATN) commends the Government on its forecast $7.1 billion surplus but is disappointed that Government did not take this unique opportunity to invest in the foundations of Australia’s future prosperity, including the innovation and higher education sectors.